8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 8. There's A Surprise Around Every Corner

 With over 9 million people living in the city of Tokyo, 160,000 restaurants, and countless sights to see, there are bound to be many exciting surprises.
+That energy is exactly why go to Tokyo for both first-timers and repeat travellers.

 I can't say enough about Tokyo.
 It is one of a kind, and I believe should be at least near the top of every travelers must-visit lists!
 These are only 8 reasons to visit Tokyo Japan, and there are so many more!